danielPerez97/website/src/posts/PragmaticDaggerArticle1.md

 In order to answer the first question, it would be helpful if we learned what dependency injection is first.

 ## What is Dependency Injection?
-To quote James Shore on his blog, *"The Art of Agile"*, **“Dependency Injection” is a 25-dollar term for a 5-cent concept.
+To quote James Shore on his blog, *"The Art of Agile"*, "**“Dependency Injection” is a 25-dollar term for a 5-cent concept.
-"Dependency Injection" sounds scary, but it refers to an extremely simple concept we're all familiar with: taking parameters.**
+"Dependency Injection" sounds scary, but it refers to an extremely simple concept we're all familiar with: taking parameters.**"

-**No Really**, it's just taking parameters.
+**No really**, it's just taking parameters.
 Taking parameters in functions, taking parameters in constructors, mutable members(on a class).

 ```kotlin
 // Dependency Injection with a function